DaleOrders/AWS-Study-Notes/README.md

 - Management Events:
 Provide information about management operations performed on resources in the AWS account.
-Create an EC2 instance or terminating one.
+Ex: Create an EC2 instance or terminating one.

 - Data Events:
 Objects being uploaded to S3 or a Lambda function being invoked.
 This is not